Ranjeet19/Team-MOM/README.md

 On This Read Me file we are Going to add  Our Whole Ideas and the Step By Step Process of Installing and Running Our Projects..

-First install the xamp (if you don't have) .Then open the xamp.
+First install the xampp (if you don't have) .Then open the xamp.

 open the directory 'C:\xampp\htdocs' and run the following command if you have git on your device.